michaeljecmen/traderbot/README.md

     </li>
 </ol>

+# Usage
+TODO

+# Configurations
+Increase <code>max-trades-per-day</code> at your own risk.
+As of the time of publication, 500/day was a good boundary for not getting your account flagged.
+Note that some users of the RH trading API have noted getting their accounts flagged after high frequency trading, where some users have gone upwards of 2000 and been fine.
+According to one user who got their account flagged: "keep the day trade counts humanlike and maybe don't trade all day every day via crypto like I was.
+I think those were the 2 things that got me noticed."
+Anyhow, increase this value at your own risk.
+Removing this key from the config file will let the bot loose -- it will trade with no cap on daily trades.

 # TODOs
 https://www.activestate.com/blog/how-to-build-an-algorithmic-trading-bot/
 https://pypi.org/project/robin-stocks/
-^ put the step for this one in the usage and installation process part too add support for a log file instead of console output, then email that file to the user every so often email support for real time issues
+^ put the step for this one in the usage and installation process part too add support for a log file instead of console output, then email that file to the user every so often email support for real time issues rerun the main script every 24hr

-# Warnings: This is technically against RH ToS?
-"keep the day trade counts humanlike and maybe don't trade all day every day via crypto like I was.
-I think that was the 2 things that got me noticed" generally &lt; 500 trades per day is a good place to be